SamueleGiraudo/Calimba/README.md

 ### Functional programming style
 All (when well-formed) is an expression: notes, assemblies of notes, context specifications (layouts, time layouts, synthesizers, _etc._).
-For this reason, it is possible to build complex expressions by nesting some smaller ones.
+For this reason, it is possible to build complex expressions by nesting some smaller ones, without any particular restriction.
 CONTINUE

-### Tree patterns and composition
-The fundamental data structure is the _tree pattern_.
-A tree pattern is defined to be, recursively
-+ an atom;
-+ the concatenation of two tree patterns;
-+ the stacking of two tree patterns;
-+ the modification of a tree pattern.
-CONTINUE

-## Bibliography
+### Bibliography

 + About operads:
     + M. Méndez.